Helena Hagelin-WeaverAssociate Professor, and Dr. and Mrs. Frederick C. Edie Term Professor

 WE WORK ON HETEROGENEOUS CATALYST DEVELOPMENT in my laboratory and our ultimate goal is to obtain a fundamental understanding of these catalysts at the atomic level.
-Our approach is to synthesize well-defined heterogeneous catalysts using nanoparticle oxides with various shapes and sizes as supports and use different methods, including conventional precipitation deposition and incipient wetness impregnation as well as atomic layer deposition, to deposit active metals onto these supports.
+Our approach is to synthesize well-defined heterogeneous catalysts using nanoparticle oxides with various shapes and sizes as supports and carefully control the deposition of active metal onto these supports using atomic layer deposition (ALD), or other more conventional catalyst synthesis methods, such as precipitation-deposition or incipient wetness impregnation.
 Since different shapes of nanoparticle oxides expose different surface facets, the use of these materials allows us to investigate how the active metal-support interactions vary with surface facets, and how this ultimately affects the catalytic activities and selectivities.
-Furthermore, the fraction of coordinatively unsaturated corner and edge sites (relative to terrace sites) increases with decreasing particle size.
-Therefore, by varying the size of the nanoparticle oxides, the effects of coordinatively unsaturated sites on the active metal can be investigated.
-The use of atomic layer deposition of metal (or metal oxide) onto these nanoparticle oxides can provide better control over the metal particle size on the support.

 OUR RESEARCH INVOLVES CAREFUL CHARACTERIZATION OF the synthesized heterogeneous catalysts using a number of analytical techniques to determine important catalyst properties.
 We routinely perform surface area measurements, chemisorption of selected molecules to probe specific sites, temperature programmed reduction and oxidation (TPR and TPO) experiments to determine reduction-oxidation (redox) properties, X-ray diffraction (XRD) measurements to determine crystal structures and crystallite sizes, X-ray photoelectron spectroscopy (XPS) to determine electronic structure and surface chemical composition, high-resolution transmission electron microscopy (TEM) to determine particle sizes and shapes, and use the information to determine structure-activity relationships.